osmanrafiqss/fsservice/README.md

 TODO

 1. ~~Create go client to utilize fsservice~~
+2. ~~Extend fsservice with cat command~~
-2. Extend fsservice with cat command
+3. Extend fsservice with cp command that allows copying files from local to remote
+4. Add configuration file to fsclient to avoid typing in server url again and again
+5. Configure server logging to file
+6. Deploy to Docker Swarm with mounted volume
+7. Configure filebeat/elasticsearch on Docker Swarm to retrieve fsservice log file
-3. Convince Thomas to install fsservice on his computer and cat all his files (hopefully finding holiday pictures to share on the intranet)
+8. Convince Thomas to install fsservice on his computer and cat all his files (hopefully finding holiday pictures to share on the intranet)
-4. Install onto minikube (kubernetes)
-5. Look into envoy / istio for load balancing with services

 ### Getting Started